-Latterly has been covering social justice issues globally since 2014, reporting on the ground from more than 30 countries on five continents.
-Our contributors’ work has also appeared in The New York Times, The New Yorker, Esquire, The Atlantic, Newsweek, NPR, VICE News and many other publications.
+Latterly is a quarterly print magazine covering human rights, politics and conflict since 2014.
+Our correspondents have reported from on the ground in more than three dozen countries on five continents.
+Their work has also appeared in The New York Times, The New Yorker, The Guardian, Esquire, The Atlantic, Newsweek, NPR, VICE News and many other publications.

 Founder and Editor

-Lewis Fried, J. Malcolm Garcia, Cameron Hood, Sergio Olmos and Sean Williams
+Lewis Fried, J. Malcolm Garcia and Sean Williams

 Pitches and submissions